 What is the Procedure?

-The most popular type of hair transplant is the FUE (follicular hair extraction) procedure.
+The most popular type of hair transplant is the FUE hair transplant.
 It’s simple, quick, and effective.
 Your surgeon will start by extracting individual hairs from somewhere else on your head, usually the back or even other parts of your body, if you don’t have enough of a donor area .
 They’ll then make lots of tiny incisions on the area of your scalp where you want new growth.
 Remember, the anaesthetic makes this all completely painless!

 The removed hairs, known as grafts, are placed in the incisions.
 Your surgeon will place them carefully to make sure they grow just like the rest of your hair, making sure the transplant looks natural.

 Most procedures don’t take more than one day, so you don’t have to worry about being under the knife for long.
 If you need a larger area of hair transplant, you may need to have a few more sessions to complete the surgery.
 These can be discussed with your surgeon to the best time to have a second.
 Many wait to see the results of the first unless it is already decided the surgery needs to be down in two stages.

 Once the procedure’s finished, it’s normal for your scalp to look red or pink.
 Redness usually fades within a couple days to a week, but don’t be worried if you heal a little slower, everyone is different and how many grafts you had, can also differ in healing times.
 If you have swelling, this should disappear within the first week.
 A lot of patients feel back to normal after just a few days and are happy to go back to work and continue their daily lives soon after their transplant.

 If you’re worried about the procedure, the best thing you can do is find a reliable surgeon.
 Take your time to choose a trained professional with plenty of experience.
 They’ll be able to ease your nerves and you can be sure they’ll properly anaesthetise the area, making sure you don’t feel a thing.